openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 While you deploy OVMS Operator in [OpenShift](https://www.openshift.com/), you can manage the instances of OVMS using the [web console](https://docs.openshift.com/container-platform/4.6/web_console/web-console.html).

-Navigate to the menu `Installed Operators` and click the link `Create ModelServer`.
+Navigate to the menu `Installed Operators` and click the link `Create ModelServer` or `Create Notebook`.
 You will be presented with the template of the OVMS deployment configuration:

 ![template](images/openshift1.png)